z3tt/Z3tt/content/post/2019-12-12-best-tidytuesday-2019.md

 ### Final Thoughts

-This was a great second year of #TidyTuesday with so many interesting data sets and inspiring visualizations I am sure I missed a ton of good contributions here!
+This was a great second year of #TidyTuesday with so many interesting data sets and inspiring visualizations&mdash;I am sure I missed a ton of good contributions here!
 The longer I think about, the more harder it gets to pick the favorite three visualizations...
-So please don't be mad at me for not mentioning you—I've seen a lot of great contributions this year!
+So please don't be mad at me for not mentioning you.
+Which were your highlights?